isomerpages/govtech-gobusiness-main/pages/solutionrepo/eqt-Dgtl-qulty-tstng-qt-Food.md

 **Description**

-Quality testing equipment in measuring the produce quality and freshness
+Quality testing equipment used to measure the quality and freshness of produce.

 ## Solution Packages Option(s)